 West Covina Unified School District Governing Board Member

-Jessica currently serves as the President of the West Covina School Board.
+Jessica currently serves on the West Covina School Board.

 She has been a resident of West Covina for over 25 years, moving to West Covina with her family.
 She attended Edgewood Middle School and graduated from West Covina High School.
 After graduation, Jessica studied International Relations, Business and Paralegal Studies.